firesharkstudios/butterfly-server/docs/README.md

 ```
 nuget install Butterfly.Core

-# If you wish to use EmbedIO as a SubscriptionApi and WebApi...
+# If you wish to use EmbedIO for the SubscriptionApi and WebApi...
 nuget install Butterfly.EmbedIO

 # If you wish to use MySQL as your database...